RemoCharles/whes-tablet-app/README.md

 # whes_tablet_app

 A Flutter project done as a bachelor thesis.
+Android Tablet App for World Heritage Experience Switzerland written in Flutter/Dart

 ## About